keisyd/kubernets-fundamentals/README.md

 I recommend using [Lens](https://k8slens.dev/) and portfowarding the service to your localhost.
 Enable this traffic on your anti-virus.

-Then enter the UI with the outputed password from the following command.
+Then enter the UI with the outputed password dfrom the following command.

 > kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo